 I. Racism Essay Introduction

 It’s essential to draw your audience’s attention first.
-A good introduction may start with a hook, including some statistics or a disturbing fact.
+A good introduction may start with a hook, including some statistics or disturbing facts.
 Racism topics for research papers have plenty of opportunities to operate a good hook.

 Once you get the readers’ attention, introduce background information.
 Let your reader get familiar with what you are writing.
-The introduction usually ends with a thesis statement, a brief and sharp phrasing of an issue.
+The introduction usually ends with a thesis statement and a brief and sharp phrasing of an issue.